Lu Wei (滷味) – Braised Aromatic Five Spiced Goodness

 Given the rich history and extensive regional variation, this recipe is as simple as it can be.
 As the name suggests, not only the brine is salty and savory but it is also aromatic.
 The aroma therefore is the key and differentiating factor separates the good lu wei from bad one.

-The aroma is achieved using various spices / dry herbs.
-Below you’ll find a list of spices/ dry herbs commonly used (I’ve seen recipes call for over 30 spices/herbs with most of them unheard of).
+The aroma is achieved using a mix of various spices / dry herbs such as the more well known five spices.
+However this recipe calls for a lot more than just five spices.
+Below you’ll find a list of spices/ dry herbs commonly used and you can totally think this as the Chinese version of Ras El Hanout.
+(I’ve seen recipes call for over 30 spices/herbs with most of them unheard of).

 Depends on your culinary culture and background, you might or might not recognize some of the spices.
 Chinese supermarkets sell the per-packaged spices for this dish.
 Get the individual spices to experiment around if you already know the basics.